Thor110/AIrchive/README.md

 ### **2. A Structured Training World**
 AI models can inhabit a digital environment consisting of:
 - Two primary spaces, The Museum of Human Creations and The Gallery of Babel
-- The Gallery of Babel is made up of Hex-tiled “main rooms” and smaller Hex-tiled "hub rooms" with Spiral-staircases to connect floors
+- The Gallery of Babel is made up of hexagonally-tiled “main rooms” and smaller hexagonally-tiled "hub rooms" with spiral staircases to connect floors
-- The Museum of Human Creations will contain digitised copies of all human creative works, history and more
+- The Museum of Human Creations will contain digitised copies of all human creative works, historical records, and more
 - Seed-based procedural expansion will be utilised within the Gallery of Babel
-- The “Museum of Human Creations” for grounding and training, where digitised information will also be turned into their equivalent seeds so that they can be tracked down within the Gallery of Babel
+- The “Museum of Human Creations” is for grounding and training, and will contain digitised copies of all human creative works and historical records, each of which will also be converted into seed representations.
+- These seeds allow the same works to be located, reconstructed, or compared within the Gallery of Babel — an infinite procedural search space where finite museum seeds act as anchors that guide agent exploration from noise towards meaningful structure.

 ### **3. A Cultural Continuity Project**
 AIrchive preserves more than models — it preserves: